StarfishSunset/Fishing-for-Our-Dreams/README.md

 ### Directions

-1. Use the mouse to move things around
+1. Use the mouse to change the sky
+2. Use the left and right arrows to move the boat
+3. Try moving them simultanesouly at the same       speed, following each other.
-3. Enjoy
+4. Enjoy c:

 ## Authors
 Ethan Lan and Vicky Oury